Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 All the kube template files that I'll be using are located here: [Kube files](https://github.com/Skarlso/kube-cluster-sample/tree/master/kube_files).

+**NOTE** If, later on, you would like to play with scaling, but notice that the replicates are always in `Pending` state, remember, that minikube employs a single node only.
+It might not allow multiple replicas on the same node, or just plain ran out of resources to use.

 ## Building the containers

 Kubernetes supports most of the containers out there.
 I'm going to use Docker.
 For all the services I've built, there is a Dockerfile included in the repository.
 I encourage you to study them.
 Most of them are simple.
 For the go services I'm using a multi stage build that got recently introduced.
 The Go services are Alpine Linux based.
 The Face Recognition service is Python.
 NSQ and MySQL are using their own Containers.